 (iii) location of radiation machine(s) (for example, room number).

-(B) Records of the inventory shall be made and maintained for inspection by the agency in accordance with subsection (v) of this section.
+(B) Records of the inventory shall be made and maintained for inspection by the agency per subsection (v) of this section.

 (10) The registrant shall maintain records of receipt, transfer, and disposal of radiation machines.